chbh-opensource/chbh-on-bear/docs/getting_started.md

 ## Step 5: Running cluster jobs with Slurm

 There are two ways to submit a cluster job - the [bluebear terminal](https://docs.bear.bham.ac.uk/bluebear/jobs/) and the [job submission page on Bear Portal](https://docs.bear.bham.ac.uk/portal/jobs/)

+**BlueBEAR Terminal** Once you have prepared a submission script, you can go to that location in the BEAR-Portal file browser and click 'Open in termnal' in the top.
+This will open a terminal session from which you can submit, monitor and (optionally) cancel your job using `sbatch`, `squeue` and `scontrol`.

+!!! note
+    These terminal sessions are ONLY intended for submitting and monitoring cluster jobs - not for active analyses.
+This should be carried out on BEAR GUI or similiar.

+**BlueBEAR Job Composer** this is a GUI page which helps you to write a new job to submit to blue-bear using the [job composer](https://docs.bear.bham.ac.uk/portal/jobs/#creating-a-new-compute-job-through-the-bear-portal).